entrepeneur4lyf/xtstate-agent/readme.md

-# Stately Agent
+# Stately Expert

-Stately Agent is a flexible framework for building AI agents using state machines.
+Stately Expert is a flexible framework for building AI agents using state machines.
 Stately agents go beyond normal LLM-based AI agents by:

 - Using state machines to guide the agent's behavior, powered by [XState](https://stately.ai/docs/xstate)
 - Incorporating **observations**, **message history**, and **feedback** to the agent decision-making and text-generation processes, as needed